 Welcome to the Springs

 This website serves the Springs Homeowners and residents with information about their community.
 You will find HOA documents, information concerning past and future meetings, community forums and other useful information.
+Additional links can be found using the Home link in the top right.
 Please let us know if you have any questions or ideas for the website!

 ALERT – SUSPECTED VEHICLE BURGLARIES

 Please be advised that a homeowner on Clearcreek Drive, has reported an unlawful entry into a vehicle at 10:07 p.m. on August 31st.
 The suspect was shown in night vision (in the attached video), approaching and entering the vehicle.
 He appeared to have an electronic device or key fob, which unlocked the driver side door.
 The suspect was inside the vehicle for some time, but does not appear to have taken anything.